syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 ## Assistive label

 #### Hint label
-The data field name will be displayed as floating or hint label for the editor, and it will be enabled by using the `Name` or `LabelText` property.
+The data field name will be displayed as a floating or hint label for the editor and enabled by using the `Name` or `LabelText` property.

 #### Helper label
-The helper label is used to display the water mark for the editor to provide hint for users and it can be set using `Prompt` or `PlaceHolderText`.
+The helper label displays the watermark for the editor to provide hints for users, and it can be set using `Prompt` or `PlaceHolderText`.

-The visibility of helper text in DataForm floating label layout for `DataForm` and `DataFormItem` can be collapsed by setting `ShowHelperText` property of `TextInputLayoutSettings` to `false`
+The visibility of the helper text in the DataForm floating label layout for the `DataForm` and `DataFormItem` can be collapsed by setting the `ShowHelperText` property of the `TextInputLayoutSettings` to `false`.

 {% tabs %}
 {% highlight XAML %}